Jammy2211/PyAutoCTI/docs/overview/overview_2_parallel_and_serial.rst

 This uses an ``Array2D`` object, which is a class representing a 2D data structure and is a 2D extension of the ``Array1D`` objected used in the previous overview.
-It again inherits from a numpy ndarray and is extended with functionality used by **PyAutoCTI** which is expanded upon elsewhere in the workspace.
+It again inherits from a numpy ndarray and is extended with functionality which is expanded upon elsewhere in the workspace.

 .. code-block:: python